-I use the Royal College of Speech and Language Therapists' (RCSLT) online CPD diary to keep an ongoing record of my CPD activities (Example 1).
-The diary gives a summary of all the CPD activities I have undertaken and maps these against the HCPC categories, providing evidence of the range of CPD activities I have undertaken during the last two years.
-HCPC requires me to undertake a range of CPD activities - work based, professional, self directed and formal.
+Since April 2006 I have used the RCSLT's on line CPD diary to keep an ongoing record of my CPD activities (Example 1).
+The diary gives a summary of all the CPD activities I have undertaken since April 2006, and maps these against the HPC categories, providing evidence of the range of CPD activities I have undertaken during the last two years.
+HPC requires me to undertake a range of CPD activities - work based, professional, self directed and formal.
 In planning my CPD each year, I have tried to make sure that I have undertaken CPD in each of these categories.
 During my first year, I undertook more self-directed and formal learning activities, as I was in a new job and therefore was on a steep learning curve.
 However, during my second year I began to undertake more work based learning activities, and to become involved in professional activities as I became more confident in my role as a lecturer.

-Example 1 provides evidence of how I have met HCPC's Standard 1 and 2.
+I hope that Example 1 provides sufficient evidence that I have met HPC's Standard 1 and 2.